ipersids/hive-core-libft/README.md

 ```
 Commands:
 - `make all` will build a static library.
-- `make clean' will remove all `.o' files from the directory.
+- `make clean` will remove all '.o' files from the directory.
-- `make fclean' will remove all `.o' and executable files.
+- `make fclean` will remove all '.o' and executable files.
 - `make re` will trigger the `fclean` command and rebuild the library.

 3. **Include the Header File** in your source code.